XAbirHasan/HomeAutomation/README.md

  A smart home monitoring system.
 (2019) For this project we've been selected for 1st runner up.

  This project was made for our Computer Networks Laboratory project.
 Here we try to make a smart home monitoring system which can be controlled through our smart devices.
- We also create a mobile app using MIT App Inventor.
+ We also create a mobile app using MIT App Inventor.<br>
  That can control our smart home.
 Data is stored and processed in the data server (firebase) and then sent back to the controller again for any changes or taking action.